awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

  ## Create the Java classes

  Create a Java package in the main/java folder named **com.etl.example**.
-This Java classes go into this package.
+The Java classes go into this package.

  ![AWS Lex](images/Java.png)